yorkrobotlab/ardebug/README.md

 Pre-built versions of the software are in the works.

 ## Features
-The primary feature of ARDebug is providing acces to internal robot data.
+The primary feature of ARDebug is providing access to internal robot data.
 A number of types of data are supported:
 - State
 ⋅⋅⋅ A string describing the robot's current state within its state machine / the current action the robot is performing
 - IR Data